ahembree/ansible-hms-docker/README.md

 - Support for multiple network shares
 - Single Sign-On with Authentik
 - Support for separate 4K instances for Sonarr and Radarr
+- Script to convert a Traefik certificate file to a Plex-supported certificate file (PKCS12)

 ## Supported Platforms